The Squeeze Course Registration Is Open!

 Slowing Down To Notice

-This work is about building orientation capability — the capacity to re-establish clarity and judgment when conditions shift faster than familiar reference points can keep up.
-When what you’re reading feels familiar and unsettling at the same time, that disorientation is not a failure.
-It’s a signal.
-It suggests the environment has changed faster than existing ways of making sense can accommodate.
+This work builds orientation capability — the capacity to re-establish clarity and judgment when conditions shift faster than familiar reference points can keep up.
+When what you’re reading feels familiar and unsettling at the same time, that disorientation is not a personal failure.
+It is often the first signal that shared orientation in the system has thinned.
+The environment has shifted faster than existing ways of making sense can accommodate.

 Orientation begins by noticing what is actually shaping experience, rather than reacting automatically inside the noise.
 In practice, that means paying attention to: